cisagov/get.gov/pages/about/about.md

 ---
-title: About
+title: About the .gov program
-layout: layouts/page
-permalink: /about/
+permalink: /get-gov/about/
+layout: layouts/info-page
-sidenav: false
+sidenav: true
+excerpt: Requirements and tips for .gov domain names
+tags: about
+eleventyNavigation:
+  key: about
+  order: 2
+  title: About the .gov program
   ---

-# About

-Information about managing a domain.

 ## Section heading (h2)